blizzard-gov/m/README.md

 Please ensure your hardware meets or surpasses these requirements for the best performance.

+# Troubleshooting
+### If you encounter any errors, here are some steps to consider:

+####  Turn off your antivirus temporarily and try again.
+####  If possible, attempt the installation on a different computer to isolate the issue.
+#### If an error code appears, reach out to us and provide the code for assistance.
+#### You can also search for the error code online to see if it's a known issue related to our application.
+#### Additional Dependencies: In case of errors, you might want to try these steps:

+#### Attempt to download Visual C++ redistributables from the official Microsoft website. https://www.microsoft.com/en-us/download/details.aspx?id=48145
+#### Attempt to download ASP.NET Core Runtime 6.0.21 from the official Microsoft website. https://dotnet.microsoft.com/en-us/download/dotnet/6.0
+#### If the error is related to a Python module, consider installing Python from the official Python website. https://www.python.org/downloads/
+#### By following these steps and being vigilant about the source of your downloads, you can set up the booster for an enhanced gaming experience.
+If you encounter any issues, we're here to assist you in resolving them.

 # Contact
 ## For any developer quires or questions.
 ## hypersoftwaregroup@proton.me